You may hear me talk about “Mr. Swiss” & “Mrs. Swiss” in my insta-stories. I am referring to our two Monstera Deliciosa, AKA: Swiss Cheese Plants. ⠀

 The Monstera deliciosa is native to the rainforests of Central America & Mexico, but will do just fine in your home given the proper care & (minimal) attention.

-- We have had great success with our Swiss Cheese Plants, but the most common problem I hear from friends is yellowing leaves.
-Yellowing leaves are a symptom of overwatering.
+I have had great success with our Swiss Cheese Plants, but the most common problem I hear from friends is yellowing leaves.
+Yellowing leaves could be a symptom of overwatering.
 Make sure you do not “kill it with kindness” (as Jane Perrone of the #ontheledgepodcast would say) by giving your Swiss too much water.
 I just sink my fingers into the soil about two inches to decide if it needs water or not.
-As a precaution, you could also purchase a water meter to test the soil moisture level. ⠀
+As a precaution, you could also purchase a water meter to test the soil moisture level.

-- Yellowing leaves could also mean too much direct sunlight and too little sunlight will not allow the leaves to develop their trademark slits & splits.
+Yellowing leaves could also mean too much direct sunlight and too little sunlight will not allow the leaves to develop their trademark slits & splits.
+If your Monstera has yellow or brown or black leaves take a knife or sharp scissors and snip those off.

-- These plants prefer bright, yet indirect light.
-We have one in our living room near a south east facing window and one in our bedroom near a south facing window.
+Monsteras prefer bright, yet indirect light.
+We have one in our living room near a southeast-facing window and one in our bedroom near a south-facing window.
+When you have the correct amount of light the leaves will start growing with the most beautiful slits in them.

-- They are a fairly fast growing plant – so you will need to monitor that it’s roots do not become too crowded before you are able to re-pot it.
-We bought our planters from West Elm and filled the bottom layer with course gravel to help with drainage and protect the roots from rotting.
+They are a fairly fast-growing plant – so you will need to monitor that its roots do not become too crowded before you are able to re-pot it.
+We bought our planters from West Elm and filled the bottom layer with coarse gravel to help with drainage and protect the roots from rotting.

 Do you want houseplants but do not know where to start?

-Hopefully, my tips on here and on instagram will help, but for further help you may want to pick up a copy of House of Plants: Living with Succulents, Air Plants & Cacti or How to Not Kill Your Houseplant: Survival Tips for the Horticulturally Challenged.
+Hopefully, my tips here on the blog and my posts on instagram will help, but for further help you may want to pick up a copy of House of Plants: Living with Succulents, Air Plants & Cacti or How to Not Kill Your Houseplant: Survival Tips for the Horticulturally Challenged.

 Thank you for your support!
 I couldn’t keep this blog running without YOU!